NickHeiner/jscodemod/docs/ai.md

 This allows you to have full control over the params passed to OpenAI, as well as apply any transformations you want to the response.

+Note that if you do this, you need to specify all `createCompletionRequestParams`.
+For instance, the default value for `max_tokens` is `16`, which is very low.
+You'll likely want to set that to the model max (`2048` at this moment), so the model can return a long enough response to transform your entire file.

 See [the types](../src/types.ts) for a full definition of the API.

 ## Best Practices & Guide